telerik/kendo-ui-core/docs/framework/datasource/crud.md

 #### Note on IDs

-The Kendo UI DataSource uses the ID value to determine if a data item is new or existing.
+> The Kendo UI DataSource uses the ID value to determine if a data item is new or existing.
 If the ID value is zero, it is assumed that the data item is new, so the **create** function will be executed.
-If you need to use zero ID values, then change the [`defaultValue`](/api/javascript/data/model#methods-Model.define) of the ID field in
+If you need to use zero ID values, then change the [`defaultValue`](/api/javascript/data/model#methods-Model.define) of the ID field to -1 in
 [`schema.model.fields`](/api/javascript/data/datasource#configuration-schema.model).

 ### Create (Local)